Overview

 - ALL Students MUST submit their timesheets at the end of EVERY work week.

-- Both student employees and supervisors should ensure that the student employee never exceeds 40 hours per week from all jobs worked at New York Tech.
+- Both student employees and managers should ensure that the student employee never exceeds 40 hours per week from all jobs worked at New York Tech.
 Student employees are covered by the Fair Labor Standards Act (FLSA) and must receive overtime pay if they work in excess of 40 hours per week.
-FSLA does not require overtime pay for work on Saturdays, Sundays, holidays, or regular days of rest, nor does it require extra pay for night or weekend work.
+FLSA does not require overtime pay for work on Saturdays, Sundays, holidays, or regular days of rest, nor does it require extra pay for night or weekend work.
 Federal Work-Study funds will not be utilized to pay overtime.

 Student Employee Expectations